 Search ‘pregnancy and coronavirus’ on nhs.uk for more information.

 There is no evidence to suggest that COVID-19 vaccines will affect fertility.

 There is no mechanism by which current vaccines would cause any impact on women’s fertility.
 Evidence has not been presented that women who have been vaccinated have gone on to have fertility problems.

 Likewise, the theory that immunity to the spike protein could lead to fertility problems is not supported by evidence.
-Most people who contract COVID-19 will develop antibody to the spike and there is no evidence of fertility problems in people who have already had COVID-19.
+Most people who contract COVID-19 will develop antibodies to the spike and there is no evidence of fertility problems in people who have already had COVID-19.

 More information on COVID-19 vaccines, fertility and fertility treatment is available from the British Fertility Society (BFS) and Association of Reproductive and Clinical Scientists (ARCS).

-The Covid-19 vaccines currently approved in the UK do not contain any components of animal origin and so, yes, they are vegetarian.
+The COVID-19 vaccines currently approved in the UK do not contain any components of animal origin and so, yes, they are vegetarian.

 The Oxford/AstraZeneca vaccine contains a tiny amount of ethanol.
 Less than what you would find in some of your daily groceries like bread.
 Faith Leaders and Muslim Scholars have said that the vaccine is not Haram.

-The approved Covid-19 vaccines are suitable for people of all faiths.
+The approved COVID-19 vaccines are suitable for people of all faiths.
 They don’t contain any components of animal origin or foetal cells.